basecamp/kamal/README.md

 6f170d1172ae   registry.digitalocean.com/user/app:e5d9d7c2b898289dfbc5f7f1334140d984eedae4   "/rails/bin/docker-e…"   31 minutes ago   Exited (1) 27 minutes ago              chat-e5d9d7c2b898289dfbc5f7f1334140d984eedae4
 ```

-From the example above, we can see that `e5d9d7c2b898289dfbc5f7f1334140d984eedae4` was the last version, so it's available as a rollback target.
+From the example above, we can see that `e5d9d7c2b898289dfbc5f7f1334140d984eedae4` was the previous image tag, so it's available as a rollback target.
 We can perform this rollback by running `mrsk rollback e5d9d7c2b898289dfbc5f7f1334140d984eedae4`.
 That'll stop `6ef8a6a84c525b123c5245345a8483f86d05a123` and then start `e5d9d7c2b898289dfbc5f7f1334140d984eedae4`.
 Because the old container is still available, this is very quick.
 Nothing to download from the registry.

 Note that by default old containers are pruned after 3 days when you run `mrsk deploy`.